Austria country brief

-A Federal election was last held in Austria in 2008 and a coalition government was sworn in on 2 December 2008.
+A Federal election was last held in Austria in 2008 and a new coalition government was sworn in on 2 December 2008.
 Mr Werner Faymann of the Social Democratic Party of Austria (SPÖ) is the Chancellor.
 Since 2011 Dr Michael Spindelegger of the Austrian Peoples' Party (ÖVP) has been the Vice-Chancellor and the Federal Minister for European and International Affairs.
-The next parliamentary elections are scheduled for 2013.
+The next parliamentary elections are scheduled for September 2013.

 Key economic indicators

 The international financial crisis of 2008, Eurozone recession and difficult economic conditions in Austria's neighbouring countries have affected Austria, but less so than most other EU countries.
 Total GDP growth for 2012 was estimated at 0.8 per cent, down from 2.7 per cent in 2011, which reflected a below average performance of the export sector.
 Indications are that the economy has bottomed out during 2013, with GDP growth forecast at 0.8 per cent again in 2013.
 Unemployment is expected to grow to approximately 4.8 percent in 2013, up from 4.4 per cent in 2012, and inflation to drop to 2.2 percent following a 2.4 per cent rate in 2012.